lordbinary11/ecareerguide-backend/RENDER_DEPLOYMENT.md

 ## Step 3: Deploy

 1. Click "Create Web Service"
-2. Render will automatically build and deploy your application
+2. Render will automatically build and deploy your Docker container
-3. Wait for the build to complete (usually 2-5 minutes)
+3. Wait for the build to complete (usually 3-7 minutes for first build)
 4. Your app will be available at: `https://your-app-name.onrender.com`

 ## Step 4: Set Up Database